 - Preview is your first test which helps you identify obvious errors.

 - You test OK in different email clients before you launch company-wide.

 How to upload and insert an image

-We don't recommend to use any 3rd party sites to host signature images.
+We don't recommend using any 3rd party sites to host signature images.

 Upload all images to Xink - that's the official recommendation and the only proper way to make sure it will work ok.
-Any other site - on your own risk.
+Any other site - at your own risk.

 How to insert an image already uploaded

 Click the Image Info tab and then click Browse Server:

 Xink doesn't change your images at all and thus doesn't change its quality.